City of Oaks Marathon

 Volunteers 16 and older are needed for the Deadheaders Program at Raleigh Rose Garden, 301 Pogue St., Raleigh.
 Volunteers adopt rose beds and deadhead weekly.
 For more information or to volunteer, contact Cindy Trumbower at 919-996-3292 or email@example.com.

-Calvin’s Paws, a nonprofit organization focused on the rescue and adoption of cats and dogs, is seeking volunteers.
-Volunteers are needed for animal transport, adoption counseling, and administrative and fundraising activities.
+Calvin’s Paws, a nonprofit organization focused on the rescue and adoption of cats and dogs, is seeking volunteers for animal transport, adoption counseling, and administrative and fundraising activities.
 Foster homes and donations are also needed.
 For more information or to volunteer, visit www.calvinspaws.org.

 Hands on Triangle